DRDIO/Chatlr/README.md

 Installation
 ------------

+08-24-2011: The following instructions are out of date as I am updating Chatlr to use Socket.IO v0.7.

 The following is an example of how to install Chatlr from scratch on Ubuntu 11.04 (as root).

 	# Get the essentials